Skip to main content

 platform:addTo(world)

-• The callback returns true to allow the collision or false to ignore it.
+• The callback function returns true to allow the collision and false to ignore it.

-• By checking the object’s vertical velocity (velocityY), we achieve the one-way collision effect.
+• By checking the object's vertical speed (velocityY), we achieve a one-way collision effect.

-By listening to collision events, we can execute specific logic, such as playing sound effects or triggering animations.
+Listening to collision events allows specific logic to be executed, such as playing sound effects or triggering animations.

 4.1 Creating a Dynamic Body